ga4gh-duri/ga4gh-duri.github.io/researcher_ids/README.md

 2. A researcher, using an application, logs into a system (Passport Broker) that knows how to connect to a Passport Visa Signatory service that can read the assert and package it into a Passport Visa. then securely sign this visa.
     1. The login token request contains an OIDC scope of "ga4gh_passport_v1" to indicate that it wishes to have a Passport accessible by presenting the access token.
     2. The Passport Broker asks the user which Passport Visas the researcher wishes to release to the downstream system (Passport Clearinghouse) that wants to use the Passport.
-    3. The Passport Broker packages up all the Passport Visas the researcher wishes to release and mints an OIDC access token, and signs the token with the Identity Broker's private key.
+    3. The Passport Broker packages up all the Passport Visas the researcher wishes to release and mints an OIDC access token, and signs the token with the Broker's private key.
 This signature will be used by downstream systems to verify the authenticity of the Passport and maintain its integrity (i.e. prevents any party from tampering with the contents).
 3. The researcher's application either is using a Passport Clearinghouse directly or passes the access token along to a Passport Clearinghouse when it attempts to get access to data.
     1. The Passport Clearinghouse looks at the issuer of the Passport and determines if it trusts the issuer based on a whitelist.
 If not trusted, the request is denied.
     2. The Passport Clearinghouse fetches the Passport Broker's public key and verifies the signature of the Passport.
 Other access token checks are performed, such as checking the token's overall expiry timestamp ("exp" claim).
 Any problem with the token results in a request denied.